 Please use the search below to browse our website for information.

-Scams related to the coronavirus, also known as COVID-19, are rapidly increasing as the public health emergency develops.
-Scammers are targeting older adults and those with serious long-term hea...
+Scams related to the coronavirus, also known as COVID-19, are rapidly increasing as the public health emergency continues.
+Scammers are targeting older adults and those with serious long-term he...

 Law enforcement is on high alert for criminal activity.

 WebMD explains what to expect, how to stop scammers.